mfsiat/Udemy-Angular-Course/README.md

   </li>
 </ul>
 ```

 - For defining a custom template we write <ng-template #noUser></ng-template>
-- to define a template syntax we use **'*'**
+- to define a template syntax we use **'\*'**
 - we can also define the template syntax with some arguments or properties on the .ts files. then we can call them from the html file.

 - suppose we want to put a loading screen or a circle on our webpage, which will be indicating the response or the loading time for our page or our request o the server. so we can use this template syntax and we can easily call them.

 - we just need to use this function inside the ngOnInit() { }

   > setTimeout(() => { }, 2000);

 - To make some arguments or data optional we can simply type '?'

 ### Adding Bootstrap

 - we can add bootstrap with cdn inside the html file.
 - we will be installing bootstrap using npm.
 - we can add styles in angular.json file

+### Property binding

+- to have dynamic attributes.
+- we can add property binding just by simply '[]' and put our property binding attributes inside of it.
+- like we want to add an image url in our interface so we can easily use this.